peopledoc/django-pimpmytheme/README.rst

 You can also create a template folder next to the static one and put some custom templates in it.

-the pimpmytheme template loader will first look in this directory to load templates files.
+The pimpmytheme template loader will first look in this directory to load templates files.
 If not found, it will fallback on the django template loader

-If your themes are in a git repo, add settings :
+If your themes are in a git repo, add settings:

     PIMPMYTHEME_GIT_REPOSITORY = 'git@github.com:foo/your_pimp_folders.git'

-and run the useful command to pull them into PIMPMYTHEME_FOLDER :
+and run the useful command to pull them into PIMPMYTHEME_FOLDER:

     $ python manage.py update_themefolder_from_git